 Another important development in our paper was the generalization of the Chern-Simons operator for arbitrary spin, which retains all the nice properties of its spin-1 counterpart.
 This operator, together with the scope of the embedding formalism, immediately generalizes all our results in AdS$_3$ to arbitrary spin and $\Delta$.
 In the future, it would be interesting to apply our framework to study higher-spin parity violating theories.
 A particularly simple class of such higher-spin theories in AdS$_3$ is the Abelian Chern-Simons theories for spin-J fields given by the action \cite{Tyutin:1997yn, Datta:2011za}

 It is tempting to conclude that the propagator of these higher spin fields with $\Delta = 1$ is given by \eqref{blkbdyodd}.
 A comprehensive study of these theories is left for future work.

-Another immediate application of the our results is to analyse non-Abelian Chern-Simons theories in AdS$_3$.
-Given the ableian result, the propagator for pure non-Abelian Chern-Simons theory is straightforward to write down
+Another immediate application of our results is to analyse non-Abelian Chern-Simons theories in AdS$_3$.
+Given the abelian result, the propagator for pure non-Abelian Chern-Simons theory is straightforward to write down

 Such non-Abelian theories have a 3-point interaction vertex as well.
-In this theory, it would be interesting to evalue Witten diagrams and reproduce the boundary current correlators verifying its consistency with the boundary current algebra.
-In fact, it would be also be very interesting to perturbative verify the non-renormalization theorems in this theory by deomonstrating the cancellation between gluon and ghost loops.
-Further, such abelian theories can be coupled with vector matter, which is expected to posses a rich class of non-susy dualities following lessons from flat space.
+In this theory, it would be interesting to evaluate Witten diagrams and reproduce the boundary current correlators verifying its consistency with the boundary current algebra.
+In fact, it would also be very interesting to perturbatively verify the non-renormalization theorems in this theory by demonstrating the cancellation between gluon and ghost loops.
+Further, such abelian theories can be coupled with vector matter, which is expected to possess a rich class of non-susy dualities following lessons from flat space.
 Our results can be readily applied to obtain loop corrected propagators and correlation functions in such theories, with which we can corroborate whether such dualities continue to hold in AdS$_3$.
 Our formalism is expected to provide a clear comprehension of the implications of such duality for the corresponding 2D boundary CFTs.
-It is temping to expect that a novel bosonization in 2D CFTs would follow from the bulk dualities between bosonic and fermionic theories.
-It would be very interesting to investigate whether such a bosonization correponds to the usual 2D bosonization or it is an entirely new mechanism of bosonization.
+It is tempting to expect that a novel bosonization in 2D CFTs would follow from the bulk dualities between bosonic and fermionic theories.
+It would be very interesting to investigate whether such a bosonization corresponds to the usual 2D bosonization or it is an entirely new mechanism of bosonization.
 We hope to report on these questions in another publication in the near future.

 \acknowledgments We would like to thank Sourav Singha for initial collaboration and several useful inputs.
 We thank Ant\'onio Antunes, Arjun Bagchi, Diptarka Das, Kaushik Ghosh, Sayan Kar, Apratim Kaviraj, Nilay Kundu, Swapnamay Mondal, Shiraz Minwalla, Omkar Nippanikar, S. Pratik Khastgir, Kaushik Ray, Arnab Priya Saha and Shubham Sinha for several useful discussion and valuable inputs.
 We are grateful to Justin David for valuable comments on the draft of this manuscript.
 JB is grateful for hospitality at IIT Kanpur during the workshop `Aspects of CFT - 2', where part of this work was carried out.
 SP acknowledges the support of DST-SERB grant (CRG/2021/009137).
 AS would like to acknowledge the support from Prime Minister’s Research Fellowship (\href{https://www.pmrf.in/}{PMRF}), offered by the Government of India.